jayantdahiya/AAPL-stock-predictor/README.md

 # AAPL-stock-predictor
-AAPL stock prediction python code
+### AAPL stock prediction python code

 This is a python designed code that implements linear regression to estimate the stock value of Apple.Inc based on the previous values of the stock.

-The code requires pandas, sikit-learn and Quandl library.
+**The code requires pandas, scikit-learn and Quandl library.**
-To install Quandl library: 'pip install Quandl'
+To install Quandl library:
+> pip install Quandl